 Skip to content

-MyBatis-Plus has supported streaming queries since version 3.5.4, which is a native feature of MyBatis implemented through the ResultHandler interface.
-This query method is suitable for batch data processing or business scenarios involving large datasets.
+MyBatis-Plus has supported stream queries since version 3.5.4.
+This is a native MyBatis feature implemented through the ResultHandler interface for streaming result sets.
+This query method is suitable for batch data processing or business scenarios handling large datasets.

-In BaseMapper, several overloaded methods have been added, including selectList, selectByMap, selectBatchIds, selectMaps, and selectObjs, which can be used in combination with streaming queries.
+In BaseMapper, several overloaded methods have been added, including selectList, selectByMap, selectBatchIds, selectMaps, and selectObjs.
+These methods can be used in combination with stream queries.

-Note that in older versions of MyBatis-Plus, errors may occur when custom ResultHandler is combined with pagination queries.
-In such cases, the count query needs to be manually disabled.
-Specific issues and solutions can be found in the related GitHub issue.
+Note that in older versions of MyBatis-Plus, using a custom ResultHandler with pagination queries might cause errors.
+In such cases, you need to manually disable the count query.
+For specific issues and solutions, please refer to the relevant GitHub issue.

 Common Methods